Breadcrumbs

 How is work experience counted?

 Applicants may include work experience gained up to the start of the programme.
 In other words, the first day of study is the final date by which the required work experience must be completed.
+If you don’t get the two years of work experience accumulated by the start of the programme in September, you are not eligible for this degree programme.

 Part-time work can be converted into full-time equivalents: 150 hours or 20 full workdays (with a minimum of 7 hours per day) are considered equivalent to one month of full-time work.
 The working hours or working days per month must be clearly stated on the work certificate.